-We have a series of events happening through out the year, which include out AGM, Training day and socials
+We have a series of events happening through out the year, which include

 My first time showing sheep by Polly Glyde.

 Having only a few Valais Blacknose sheep to choose from and being fairly new to the world of sheep the thought of showing was quite daunting but also exciting.